-New Taylor Swift Music Isn't Here Yet.
+New Taylor Swift Music Is On Its Way.
 Here's What to Know

-Hold tight, Swifties: Taylor Swift says you’ll be the “first to know” when she has new music to release, but that’s not happening yet.
+Rejoice, Swifties: Taylor Swift said you’d be the “first to know” when she has new music to release, and at last we have answers.
+Her seventh album, Lover, will be out Aug.
+23, and will feature 18 tracks, including her first single “ME!” with Brendon Urie and a new single, “You Need to Calm Down,” out June 14.

-At the iHeartRadio Music Awards on March 14 in Los Angeles, Swift took to the stage to accept an award — and hinted at her plans.
+Earlier in the spring, Swift began teasing the release and preparing for the fan response.
 “I love your passion, I love your attention to detail, I love how much you care.
-I love seeing all the things you’re posting online,” she said of her fans.
+I love seeing all the things you’re posting online,” she said of her fans at the iHeartRadio Music Awards on March 14.
 “I just wanted to let you know that when there is new music, you will be the first to know.”

+In April, that promise finally because a reality, as Swift turned her website TaylorSwift.com into a countdown clock to April 26 and began increasing her social media posts captioned with the date “4.26,” which turned out to be the release date for her first single “ME!”
+And on June 13, Swift further unveiled her plans during an Instagram livestream: a new single, “You Need to Calm Down,” is out June 14, with the Lover album release date set for Aug.
+23, featuring 18 tracks.

-This comment follows a period of dedicated speculation from fans after Swift began increasing her Instagram activity, sharing a series of color-saturated, cryptic posts of herself starting off with a palm tree landscape.
+All of these updates follow a period of dedicated speculation from fans after Swift began sharing on Instagram again earlier in 2019, putting up a series of color-saturated, cryptic posts of herself starting off with a palm tree landscape back in February.
 Despite the fact that nothing was officially confirmed, that didn’t stop fans from surmising that the pop star’s seventh album must be imminent, marking about a year and a half since the release of blockbuster Reputation.

 When is Taylor Swift’s 7th album release date?

-Swift’s seventh album release date is still a definite mystery.
-In the past, her first singles have been released a few months before the full album comes out, with other singles dropping in the interim.
-But we’re still waiting on a single for now.
+Swift’s seventh album release date is Aug.
+23. As in the past, her first singles have been released a few months before the full album comes out, with other singles dropping in the interim: “ME!” came out in late April, and “You Need to Calm Down” is out June 14.

-Some fans had been speculating that Swift has already kicked off an album release countdown, based on Instagram clues.
+Fans had been speculating for months that Swift already kicked off an album release countdown, based on Instagram clues.
 This theory kicked into high gear for a week back in February, when she shared a photo that featured seven palm trees, captioned with seven palm tree emojis.
 The next day, she shared a picture of herself reclining on the sixth (visible) step of a staircase.
 One day later, it was Swift’s face seen through the center of five fence slats.
 With this theory in mind, day zero on the countdown clock would have been March 2.

 But instead of an album, Swift ended up appearing on the covers of Elle U.K. and Elle magazines and continuing her increased Instagram activity.
+Finally, in mid-April, she shared the countdown to April 26.
+And on June 13, she revealed the rest of the release schedule.
+The date is no coincidence: as she explained on her Instagram livestream, Aug.
+23 can be construed as 8 + 2 + 3, which adds up to 13.
+Swift’s favorite number is well-known to be 13, giving that date extra meaning.

 What will Taylor Swift’s new album be called?

-Right now, we have no idea.
-Fans have been calling it “TS7” for short, because it will be her seventh project.
-When she posted that Instagram photo with seven palm trees — and captioned it with seven more palm tree emojis — some fans quickly took that for a hint that TS7 was on its way, as Swift is known for including hidden messages in her visual work.
+Lover.
+It’s her seventh project.
+When she posted that Instagram photo with seven palm trees back in the spring — and captioned it with seven more palm tree emojis — some fans quickly took that for a hint that the album, known colloquially as “TS7,” was on its way.
+Swift is known for including hidden messages in her visual work.
 (Especially numerical messages, famously incorporating the number 13 in her mythology.)
+That’s the case once again here; Lover was hidden in the “ME!” music video, as she confirmed on Instagram livestream.
+“First of all, the fact that you care about that still astonishes me,” she later remarked during her June livestream, calling out to all the eagle-eyed sleuths who had been dissecting her updates for months.
+“Another thing you were absolutely correct about was the album title.”

-After the iHeartRadio Awards, however, there’s now some hype around the idea that butterflies or rainbows will play a role in the next era, thanks to her most recent fashion choices and Instagram photos.
+After the iHeartRadio Awards, there was some hype around the idea that butterflies or rainbows would play a role in the next era, thanks to her recent fashion choices and Instagram photos.
+She’s continued that glittery, pastel aesthetic into the spring and summer, with posts of pink-hued tulle, iridescent rings and a sparkling heart-shaped brooch.
+And for all her performances and appearances, she’s stuck to a palette of rainbows and pastels.
+For fans of her recent fashion, there’s more news: Swift says she’s collaborated with designer Stella McCartney on a collection inspired by the album, too.

 What was Taylor Swift’s last album?